ZZZZZZZZZED/leaf-GUI/README.md

 # A LEAF User Interface with Streamlit

-This project is based on practicing the basic examples in the [original LEAF example](https://github.com/dos-group/leaf/tree/main/examples) in python version, users can directly watch the power usage in user modified infrastructure and application chart.
-This application is conducted through [streamlit](https://streamlit.io/) for fast built data representing.
+This project is based on practising the introductory examples in the [original LEAF example](https://github.com/dos-group/leaf/tree/main/examples) in the python version, users can directly watch the power usage in user-modified infrastructure and application chart.
+This application is conducted through [streamlit](https://streamlit.io/) for fast-built data representation.

-Some new methods introduced in the leaf-GUI for agile and compatibility usage, as a result, users will no longer need to write [complex loops for writing to csv](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/examples/smart_city_traffic/main.py#L56-L78) ,and [modify how each data](https://github.com/dos-group/leaf/tree/main/examples/smart_city_traffic/analysis) would be display in the final chart.
+Some new methods were introduced in the leaf-GUI for agile and compatibility usage; as a result, users will no longer need to write [complex loops for writing to csv](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/examples/smart_city_traffic/main.py#L56-L78), and [modify how each data](https://github.com/dos-group/leaf/tree/main/examples/smart_city_traffic/analysis) would be displayed in the final chart.

 ## 🚀 How does it work?

-For LEAF starters, you can just input [examples](https://github.com/ZZZZZZZZZED/leaf-GUI/tree/main/examples) in the python interpreter in the home page.
-Click 'run simulator' and check the results.
+For LEAF starters, you can just input [examples](https://github.com/ZZZZZZZZZED/leaf-GUI/tree/main/examples) in the python interpreter on the home page.
+Then, click 'run simulator' and check the results.

+### If you are running your unique script:
 Please do not forget to add this line for you to easily draw and classify lines in the graph for each [power meter](https://leaf.readthedocs.io/en/latest/reference/power.html).

 ```
 import csv_handler as ch
 ```

-To understand why we importing csv_handler, use the the original [smart_city_traffic](https://github.com/dos-group/leaf/blob/main/examples/smart_city_traffic/main.py) code snippet as an example：
+To understand why we are importing csv_handler, use the original [smart_city_traffic](https://github.com/dos-group/leaf/blob/main/examples/smart_city_traffic/main.py) code snippet as an example：

 Set power meters:
 ```python